samjulien/blog/_posts/2018-09-06-laravel-5-7-release-what-is-new.markdown

 ---
 layout: post
-title: "Laravel 5.7 Release: What's New?"
+title: "Laravel 5.7 Release: What's New?
+10 Features To Try"
 description: "Laravel 5.7 has just been released!
 What's new?
 What improvements were made?
 Learn how to build better PHP applications with this new release."
 metadescription: "PHP framework Laravel 5.7 release.
 Learn about new Symfony integrations, filesystem methods, improved Artisan Commands testing, Multilingual support, and more."
 date: 2018-09-06 08:30